When setting your Suggested Retail Price [SRP], there are three things to consider, each of which effect the royalties you will earn:

 Maximize My Distribution

 If you would like your book listed on Chapters/Indigo website you should select this option.
-We will set your royalties 5-10% higher than minimum to provide more incentive for retailers to offer your book.
+We will set your retailer discount 5-10% higher than minimum to provide more incentive for retailers to offer your book.
+This will generally result in $1-2 lower royalties per book sold, depending on the price.

-Note: We provide no guarantees that Chapters or any other online retailer will list your book.
-Just like with any produce, listing any one book is entirely up to each individual company.
+Note: We unfortunately are unable to guarantee that Chapters or any other online retailer will list your book.
+Just like with any product, listing any one book is entirely up to each individual seller.

 Enroll In Book Returns Program